 2 years in the making, and designed to let the natural light and cool air in, his mix of hostel bunks and rooms some with attached bathroom can accommodate up to 27 people.

-Having bunked there for two nights in May, I can share a few things you need to be prepared for.
+Having bunked there for two nights in May 2017, I can share a few things you need to be prepared for.
 These things are apparent on Airbnb (which has a detailed description and comments section), but not on other booking sites.
-So to manage expectations, know this:
+So to manage expectations, here’s some additional information which you might find useful:

 - Westwood Highland is a hostel.
 An eco-conscious, minimalist, comfortable one but your bed clothes and towels won’t be changed daily, you can’t eat in your room and you’ll have to wash up after yourself.

-- “Small flower farm” is not inaccurate a description of Westwood Highland;s setting but may conjure up very different images to very different people.
-Westwood Highland isn’t surrounded by bucolic rolling hills and open fields of precious blooms, instead the surrounding farms are hidden under rows and rows of poly tunnels, which is not quite as romantic a vision.
+- “Small flower farm” may conjure up very different images to very different people.
+Westwood Highland isn’t surrounded by bucolic rolling hills and open fields of precious blooms, but rows of poly tunnels, which is not quite as romantic.

 Richard and I found our stay a quiet and comfortable one.
 Taking a 1st floor room with one single and one double bed, ours overlooked the rows of brightly coloured gerberas through curtainless windows, and was simply furnished with basic conveniences like bedside light, clothing hooks, and a shelf.
 Despite the lack of air conditioning or a fan, the room temperature acceptable, but that might change depending on the time of year.

-The room had no en-suite bathroom though.
-Toilets (3) and showers (2) were downstairs with the one farthest away being most likely to yield hot water sooner (we were told this during the quick tour of the facilities).
+Our room had no en-suite bathroom.
+Toilets (3) and showers (2) were downstairs with the one farthest away being most likely to yield hot water quickly (we were told this during the tour of the facilities).
 This required messing with the faucet repeatedly.

 While some of this may sound off putting – and I admit I struggled with the roads and remoteness on the first day – but by day 2 Westwood Highland’s had begun to feel like a friendly and unassuming safe haven, and staying longer seemed the way to achieve chill.